-Now the right question is what Hypnotherapy for either ADD or ADHD is all about?!
+Now, the right question is: What is hypnotherapy for either ADD or ADHD all about?!

 Hypnotherapy is a healing technique when a patient has been hypnotized.
 Hypnosis can be described as a state of relaxation and concentration.
 The patient is still aware of what is happening in the environment.
 If the hypnosis is being done with the guidance of a trained hypnotherapist, it is perfectly safe.
 Besides ADD and ADHD, hypnotherapy is used to treat various other conditions, including anxiety, asthma, phobias, insomnia, stress, and panic attacks.
-Hypnosis is working on developing concentration by teaching a patient to focus on one thing/task or thought at a time.
+Hypnosis works on developing concentration by teaching a patient to focus on one thing, task, or thought at a time.

-The main symptoms of ADHD in children under inattentiveness are:
+The main symptoms of ADHD in children with inattentiveness are:

 - Appearing forgetful or losing things

 - Having a short attention span and being easily distracted